ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.js.markdown

 {PANEL: Creating Custom Analyzers}

-You can write your own custom analyzers as a `.cs` file.
+You can write your own custom analyzers as a file.
 Custom analyzers can be defined as:

 * **Database Custom Analyzers** - can only be used by the indexes of the database where they are defined.
 * **Server-Wide Custom Analyzers** - can be used by indexes on all databases on all servers in the cluster.